codeforinfra-przemek/codeforinfra-przemek.github.io/devops_git_deepdive.md

 - git never forget so if we have big file it become bigger and bigger.
 - `git lfs track` - git will downlaod those big file only when we need them.
+- .gitattributes define what file lfs should track.
+- `git cat-file -p <commit>` - you can see what lfs do, replace file with reference to a file.
+And if file is needed download it.
+- insted of lfs we can use a shallow clone: `git clone <link> --depth=12" and we will use last 12 commits.
+- insted we can use also `Partial clones` or `Prefetching`